box-community/Box-AI-Workshop/README.md

 ## Use case and context

 Imagine yourself creating an application to help a user manage leases for 50 properties.
-You have a set of lease documents in your Box account, and your application will halp users to answer questions about a single or multiple documents, as wel as extract data from those documents.
+You have a set of lease documents in your Box account, and your application will help users to answer questions about a single or multiple documents, as wel as extract data from those documents.

 The properties vary from a single communal bed room to a three bedroom apartment.
 The lease documents are in Word format and contain information about the property, the tenant, the landlord, and the lease terms.